 We have been taught that this refers to Christ, but actually, it is not so.
 In verse 7 the word is, He, and it refers to Christ: He comes with the clouds.
-However, in verse 8 the word is I; I am the Alpha and the Omega.
+However, in verse 8 the speaker has changed to first person, saying I as in I am the Alpha and the Omega.
 It is Jehovah who is speaking.

-2) In 21:1-6 the words Alpha and Omega are distinctly ascribed to God, The Father.
+In 21:1-6 the words Alpha and Omega are distinctly ascribed to the Lord God.
 Jehovah says, I am the A and the Z; I am the first and the last, I am the Beginning and the End.
 I am the Almighty.
 He also says I am in the present, I was in the past, and I will be coming back to earth in the future.
 Yes, Christ is coming back to earth for His Bride, but Jehovah is also coming back.

-The term, I am the Alpha and the Omega, the First and the Last was discussed the previous post concerning 1:8.
+The term, I am the Alpha and the Omega, the First and the Last was discussed concerning 1:8.
 The same phrase shows up again in 1:11 and with it comes this argument.

 I am Alpha and Omega, the first and the last; and — The oldest manuscripts, omit all this clause.
 JFB.